Latino Divorce: Are Latinos and Hispanics Just Better at marriage than the general population?

 There are many studies on these questions and it appears that when it comes to divorce, it is only the first generation Latinos who are less prone to pulling the plug on their marriage.
-That is, once Latinos have integrated into the society – by the second and third generations for example – the latino divorce rate of divorce are about the same as other groups.
-Well, post integration into American society, the divorce rate for Latinos is on par with European Americans and is less steep than the divorce rate for African Americans, to be more precise.
+That is, once Latinos have integrated into the society – by the second and third generations for example – the Latino divorce rate of divorce is about the same as other groups.
+Well, post-integration into American society, the divorce rate for Latinos is on par with European Americans and is less steep than the divorce rate for African Americans, to be more precise.

 Where the paradox comes into play with Hispanics and latinos – in particular the first generation ones – is that despite a comparatively low household income when compared to the two other racial/ethnic groups, namely African Americana and European Americans, Hispanics tend to have a very low divorce rate.

 That is, though first-generation Hispanics and Latinos are measurably poorer than African Americans and European Americans – and their social class is typically at the bottom to boot – they are still able to sustain long and durable marriages and avoid divorce court well over a decade after their wedding date.